He Lifeng: Local careers

 He worked in Fujian province for some 25 years.
-He worked successively in Xiamen, Quanzhou, Fuzhou.
+He worked successively in Xiamen, Quanzhou, Fuzhou During this time, he cultivated close ties to CCP General Secretary Xi Jinping, who also worked in Fujian at the time; he reportedly attended Xi's wedding ceremony with Peng Liyuan.
 In Xiamen he headed the city's finance department (at the time, Xi Jinping was vice mayor of Xiamen).
 In 1990 he was promoted to party head of a city district.
 By February 1995 he was made mayor of Quanzhou, then party secretary.
 He earned a doctorate in economics at around this time.
 In April 2000, he became Fuzhou party secretary, by December 2001, he joined the Fujian provincial Party Standing Committee.
+At the beginning of 2003, he attended report meeting on the construction of the Party style and clean government in Fuzhou.

 In May 2005 he was named party secretary of Xiamen.
+He joined the CCP Central Committee in 2007.
 In May 2009, he was transferred to Tianjin to become deputy party secretary of the municipality, the head of the working committee of Binhai New Area, and the party secretary of Tanggu District.
+Shortly after taking office, he proposed the "Ten Major Battles", promoting the construction of the Binhai New Area core area, Xiangluowan and Yujiabao central business districts.
 In January 2013, he was named chairman of the Tianjin People's Political Consultative Conference.
+During his tenure in Tianjin, he oversaw infrastructure projects to boost Tianjin's economy.

 National career

-In June 2014 he was named deputy Party Branch Secretary of the National Development and Reform Commission and also deputy director (minister-level).
-Since then He has emerged as one of the chief figures in charge of advancing economic reform policies.
+In June 2014 he was named deputy Party secretary of the National Development and Reform Commission and also deputy director (minister-level).
+Since then he has emerged as one of the chief figures in charge of advancing economic reform policies.

-In February 2017 he was appointed as the Chairman of the National Development and Reform Commission by the Standing Committee of the National People's Congress.
+In February 2017 he was appointed the chairman of the National Development and Reform Commission by the Standing Committee of the National People's Congress.
+In September 2019, he published an article at the People's Daily, saying Shenzhen faced "unprecedented new tasks", and that the "problems encountered in the modernization of our country are likely to appear in Shenzhen first".
+In another article in the People's Daily in October 2021, he called for reducing emissions in a safe and secure way.
+In October 2022, he pledged to support the digital economy during a report to the National People's Congress Standing Committee.

-He was an alternate member of the 17th and the 18th Central Committee of the Chinese Communist Party, and a full member of the 19th Central Committee of the Chinese Communist Party.